neyralab/client-gateway/README.md

     const md = forge.md.sha512.create();
     md.update(fileKey);
     const clientsideKeySha3Hash = md.digest().toHex();
-10. dispatch - redux dispatch required for UI updates
+10. totalProgress - used to update and calculate progress;
-11. totalProgress - used to update and calculate progress
+11. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-12. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+12. handlers - all possible handlers of callback functions (should include 'type' of callback function);

-# Swap chunk (make simple chunk to be encrypted and send it to server)
+### Swap chunk (make simple chunk to be encrypted and send it to server)

 import { swapChunk } from 'gdgateway-client/lib/es5';

-await swapChunk(
+await swapChunk({
   file,
   endpoint,
   base64iv,
   clientsideKeySha3Hash,
-  currentIndex,
+  index,
   chunksLength,
   oneTimeToken,
   encryptedChunk,